Eccentricities in the flip-graphs of convex polygons: Concluding remarks and questions

-The other consequence is that the largest number of interior edges incident to a vertex can be the same for two triangulations while their eccentricities in the flip-graph are distinct.
+The other consequence is that the largest number of interior edges incident to a vertex can be the same for two triangulations of a polygon while their eccentricities in the flip-graph of that polygon are distinct.

-\begin{corollary} Let $\pi$ be a polygon with $n$ vertices.
-If $n$ is greater than $12$, then there exist two triangulations of $\pi$ whose largest number of interior edges incident to one of their vertices is four, while their eccentricities in the flip-graph of $\pi$ are respectively exactly $2n-10$ and at most $2n-11$. \end{corollary} \begin{proof} By Theorem \ref{Thm.rem.1}, there exists a triangulation of $\pi$ whose largest number of interior edges incident to a vertex is exactly four, but whose eccentricity in the flip-graph of $\pi$ is at most $2n-11$.
-It is proven in \cite{Pournin2014}, though that, when $n>12$, there exist triangulations of $\pi$ whose largest number of interior edges incident to a vertex is exactly four, but whose distance in the flip-graph of $\pi$ is $2n-10$. \end{proof}
+\begin{cor} Let $\pi$ be a polygon with $n$ vertices.
+If $n$ is greater than $12$, then there exist two triangulations of $\pi$ whose largest number of interior edges incident to one of their vertices is four, while their eccentricities in the flip-graph of $\pi$ are respectively exactly $2n-10$ and at most $2n-11$. \end{cor} \begin{proof} By Theorem \ref{Thm.rem.1}, there exists a triangulation of $\pi$ whose largest number of interior edges incident to a vertex is exactly four, but whose eccentricity in the flip-graph of $\pi$ is at most $2n-11$.
+It is proven in \cite{Pournin2014}, though that, when $n>12$, there exist triangulations of $\pi$ whose largest number of interior edges incident to a vertex is four, but whose eccentricity in the flip-graph of $\pi$ is $2n-10$. \end{proof}

 In view of the above results, it is natural to ask the following questions.